G2Jose/WatchStocks/README.md

 - Add support for more complication layouts
 - Implement automatic complication update.
 Currently the complication is only updated if the user opens the app
 - Add support for dividends
+- Add functionality to select currency.
+All values shown currently are in CAD
+- Add functionality on the back end to determine currency of a stock.
+In its current implementation, the server simply looks for the string "NASDAQ" or "NYSE" in the query term, and if found converts it from USD to CAD based on the API provided by http://fixer.io

 ##Screenshots